manufus/manufus/README.md

 🎮 Fun Facts

-Gaming Enthusiast: A longtime gamer and active Brawl Stars player!
+Gaming Enthusiast: A longtime gamer from shooters like CSGO or Valorant to Rocket League or Brawl Stars!

 Passionate about Design: Enjoy blending art and functionality to create intuitive, beautiful interfaces.